SivanMehta/git-schmear/README.md

 ## TODO

+- Working on something other than `master`
+- preserving `git` authorship, which is currently blown away
 - evenly distributing commits over a given time frame.
 - take start as a CLI flag and evenly distribute commits from then till now